Highpoint2000/webserver-scanner/README.md

 ## Important notes:

-- Auto Scan Mode ist only usable with ADMIN- oder TUNE-Athentification!
+- Auto Scan Mode with the options is only usable with ADMIN- oder TUNE-Athentification!
 - Only one browser instance is allowed to carry out the scan!
 - For ESP32 receivers (e.g. TEF6686) the plugin can uses the newly integrated firmware scan function.
 However, the prerequisite is the installation of the latest PE5PVB firmware version.
 You can switch the plugin's scan mode using a switch (true/false) in the plugin's source code.